Susquehanna County residents clash with commissioners

 But they say now that those goals seem to have already been accomplished, people are losing patience.

-Moments later, that frustration and impatience were on full display as county commissioners engaged in direct confrontations with residents.
+Moments later, that frustration and impatience was on full display as county commissioners engaged in direct confrontations with residents.

 Tensions boiled over outside the Susquehanna County Courthouse in Montrose.